UniMath/UniMath/Coq_patch/README.md

         ./configure -coqide no -opt -with-doc no -local make GOTO_STAGE=2 coqbinaries states

-    This will create a minimalistic installation of Coq sufficient for this library.
+    This will create a minimal installation of Coq sufficient for this library.
 To get other "standard library" files which come with Coq use `make` instead of `make GOTO ...` above.

     The Coq binary files are now in `coq-8.4pl3-uf/bin/`.

-    If you are planning to generate the HMTL version of the Coq files (good idea), you should also type
+    If you are planning to generate the HTML version of the Coq files (good idea), you should also type

         make bin/coqdoc